 Educate them about nutrition and food and how these relate to health and fitness

 Provide individualized tips for shopping and preparing healthy foods

-Help set and achieve health and wellness goals
+Help set and achieve health habits and wellness goals

 Interpret and simplify confusing health and nutrition information

 Motivate them to make important, lasting changes and habits for better health